igor71/YI-FTP-DOCKER/README.md

 # YI-FTP-DOCKER
 Very light vsftpd installation based on Ubuntu

 By design, it will only run the vsftpd executable, exposing the FTP standard port and exporting /etc as a volume for both the configuration files and the local users database, allowing you to add any account.
+Currebnt configuration allows only anonymous downloads form ftp directory.
 It is very handy when you want to provide FTP access to the content of some website from another container, importing its volumes.

 You can execute it with something like:
 ```